alranel/PicoMQTT/README.md

 Limitations:
 * Client only supports MQTT QoS levels 0 and 1
 * Broker only supports MQTT QoS level 0, ignores will and retained messages.
-* Currently only ESP8266 and ESP32 boards are supported
+* Currently only ESP8266, ESP32 and Arduino GIGA R1 boards are tested and known to work (but other Arduino or Arduino-compatible boards may work as well)

 ## Installation instructions